Francis North, 1st Baron Guilford

-Francis North, 1st Baron Guilford, PC, KC(22 October 1637 – 5 September 1685) was the third son of Dudley North, 4th Baron North, and his wife Anne Montagu, daughter of Sir Charles Montagu of Boughton House and Mary Whitmore.
+Francis North, 1st Baron Guilford (22 October 1637 – 5 September 1685) was an English politician and judge.
+He was the third son of Dudley North, 4th Baron North, and his wife Anne Montagu, daughter of Sir Charles Montagu of Boughton House and Mary Whitmore.
 He was created Baron Guilford in 1683, after becoming Lord Keeper of the Great Seal in succession to Lord Nottingham.

 Biography

 Francis North was educated at St John's College, Cambridge and was admitted to the Middle Temple on 27 November 1655.
 He was Called to the Bar on 28 June 1661.
 He was an eminent lawyer, Solicitor-General (1671), Attorney-General (1673), and Chief Justice of the Common Pleas (1675), and in 1679 was made a member of the Privy Council Ministry and, on its dissolution, of the Cabinet.
 He was a man of wide culture and a staunch royalist, although he opposed the absolutist tendencies of Sunderland and Jeffreys, his two bitterest political enemies.
 He was a strong supporter of the royal prerogative, remarking that he did not see how any honest lawyer could oppose it, as all the precedents were in its favour.
+He became Lord Keeper of the Great Seal in 1682, an office tied with the one of Lord Chancellor at the time.